 - Hardware extensions are allowed

 - The game is submitted as a ROM, or a DSK file.
-There’s not limit on the size of it.
+There’s no limit on the size of it

 - The game entry can be played by one any, either on real MSX hardware or on emulated.
 If the game needs extra ordinary hardware to run, remember that this might prevent users (and the jury) to enjoy your creation.
-That’s just a hint 😉
+Take that as just an advice

 The games will be tested and evaluated using the configuration specs given by the author before registration.
 The games should work on an MSX compliant machine.
 If it does, it is accepted for MSXdev.
 In any case, the MSXdev organization has the right to reject or redraw an (already accepted) game entry at any time before the official enrollment-deadline.